joshmorgan1000/UTKH/src/README.md

 In theory this concept can be superimposed on to three dimensions, such that an object orbiting at a specific frequency can have an effect on other orbital systems that match the same harmonics.
 This can be observed in planetary systems such as the moons of Jupiter Io, Europa, and Ganymede, which maintain a 1:2:4 resonance ratio.

 By extrapolating the forces into a third dimension, we now end up with ortibal spheres with associated harmonics.
 This aligns with the behavior of electron orbitals in the elements.
 Such properties could hypothetically be projected into 4th, 5th, 6th dimensions an so-on, but for the purposes of UTKH such is not necessary.
-I only make the assumption of higher-dimensional oscillations, as I believe it is the properties of resonance and harmonics that create the condition of gravity.  **This allows the opportunity of a testable condition for this theory.**
+I only make the assumption of higher-dimensional oscillations, as I believe it is the properties of resonance and harmonics that create the condition of forces such as gravity.  **This allows the opportunity of a testable condition for this theory.**

 ### Hyperdimensional Oscillatory Nature of Light <a href="#the-nature-of-light-as-a-hyperdimensional-oscillation"></a>

-Light is traditionally understood as both a particle (photon) and a wave, exhibiting behaviors that confound classical explanations.
+Light is traditionally understood as both a particle and a wave, exhibiting behaviors that confound classical explanations.
 UTKH redefines light as a **hyperdimensional oscillation**—a hyperdimensional, kinetic energy flow.
-Observation in lower-dimensional space collapses the conditions of light into a lower-dimensional space, giving the illusion of a particle.
+Observation collapses the conditions of light into a lower-dimensional space, giving the illusion of a particle.
 UTKH's perspective is **similar to string theory**, the difference being that it provides a less-complex, testable framework.

 #### Explaining Wave-Particle Duality <a href="#explaining-wave-particle-duality"></a>